Wh2018/MAGIC/readme.md

 The training process will stop when the validation perplexity does not improve for 5 epochs.

-After training, the model will be saved in `out_model` directory, organised in the following directory.
+After training, the model will be saved in `out_model` directory, organized in the following directory.

 ```python
 ├── out_model